mirkin/pi-word-clock/docs/new_pi_setup.md

 qa to start recording to register a qz to record to register z q in normal mode will stop
 @a will play from register a

+Case
+g~ swap case
+gu lowercase
+gU uppercase
+gUaw current word upper
+gUap current paragraph upper
+gUit go uppercase in tag <></>

+Maths
+ctrl a and ctrl x will increase or decrease a number you don't need to be on the number it will find the next one on that line 20<ctrl-a> add 20
+10<ctrl-x> subtract 10
+Even works wth bases 0xef for example
+<ctrl-r>=2*15<CR> while in insert mode puts result of maths expression at cursor

+Running shell commands on current buffer :%!js-beautify -f - --type html
+:%!js-beautify -f - --type js -w 80

+Spelling
+:set spell turn it on
+[s to prev error
+]s to next error
+z= suggestions for current word zg add current word to dictionary zw remove current word from dic
+:set spellang=en_gb set dictionary
+<ctrl-x>s spelling suggestions from insert mode

+Special Chars
+<ctrl-v>065 while in insert mode would place an A at cursor
+<ctrl-v>u00bf will put the unicode char un
+<ctrl-k>12 insert char by digraph 12 being a half
+ga will show unicode value of current char at bottom of screen :digraph will show massive list of chars

+CTAGS
+JS
+npm install -g git+https://github.com/ramitos/jsctags.git jsctags piano-local.js -f | sort > tags
+Found this seems to work better with closures npm install -g javascript-ctags
+Exuberant version you can edit ~/.ctags which is in my github .dotfiles .vimrc set tags+=tags;$HOME so vim will search for tags file backwards up the tree :tago <ctrl-d> see tags b]
+<ctrl-]> from tag to definition
+<ctrl-t> navigate back through tag list history
+:tnext
+:tfirst
+:tlast
+:tprev
+:tag{keyword} with tab autocomplete
+:tjump{keyword}

 ##Cool Stuff
 cmatrix